-The Office of Diversity Affairs is deeply committed to increasing and celebrating diversity at Penn Dental Medicine.
+The Office of Diversity Affairs & Inclusion is deeply committed to increasing and celebrating diversity at Penn Dental Medicine.
 Specific recruitment and retention programs have been developed to attract some of the brightest students who are currently underrepresented in dentistry and support them during their education at Penn.
 The outreach program consists of the following activities:

 The University of Pennsylvania’s Summer Mentorship Program (SMP) is a month-long, full-day, full-immersion experience on campus for select juniors and seniors from Philadelphia Public and Charter high schools.
 SMP is administered by the Office of the Vice Provost for University Life, with funding from the Office of the Provost.
 The program provides classroom instruction, one-on-one sessions with professors, and tours of labs and other facilities.
 It also includes intensive SAT preparation (provided by Kaplan), writing workshops, and instruction in personal finance.